 Carriers can add Hiya Protect, a complete call protection solution that enables carriers to protect their subscribers by blocking and labeling spam calls, and helping them identify wanted calls.
 Adaptive AI powered by Hiya Protect introduces a new feature called Enterprise Caller Scoring, which accurately evaluates the reputation of callers, regardless of the phone number being used, and stops number rotation from being an effective practice for avoiding spam labels.

-With Hiya Connect, enterprises can improve customer engagement and loyalty while protecting their customers from deceitful interactions and their brand reputation from inaccurate spam labeling.
-Get a free Reputation Analysis report to see if your customers are at risk.
+With Hiya Connect, enterprises can improve customer engagement and loyalty while protecting their customers from deceitful interactions.

 Individuals should check with their phone carrier to see if it offers network-level spam protection.
 If it doesn’t, individuals can download the Hiya mobile app.